 Diversify Your Work Place with International Talents

-Hosting a J-1 participant will grant your business a deeper insight into international markets and so much more!
+Hosting an international intern/trainee will grant your business a deeper insight into international markets and so much more!
 Please contact ICCE today to bring highly motivated and multilingual students to your work place.

 What is the J-1 Visa